lsst-sitcom/sitcomtn-043/index.rst

 #.
 Turn the compressor back on.
 Let it operate for a few minutes to achieve equilibrium pressure.

 #.
 Open the valve at the gas bottle while watching the line pressures.
-When the high side pressure has reached 275-300 PSI, close the valve at the gas bottle.
+When the high side pressure has reached 275-300 PSI (1900-2070 kPa), close the valve at the gas bottle.

 #.
 Turn off the compressor.

 #.
 Disconnect the compressor fixture from the compressor, attaching the supply and return lines as they were originally.

 #.
 Turn the compressor back on.
-The pressures should eventually achieve 275-350PSI on the high side and 50-75 PSI on the low side and the system should be cooling well, with the cold head cooling to about -140C to  -150C (123K-133K).
+The pressures should eventually achieve 275-350PSI (1900-2410 kPa) on the high side and 50-75 PSI (345-520 kPa) on the low side and the system should be cooling well, with the cold head cooling to about -140C to  -150C (123K-133K).

 #.
 With the gas bottle valve closed, pump out both the tank fixture and the compressor fixture to remove coolant gas from these fixtures.
 Then remove the tank fixture from the gas bottle and store the pump and fixture in the AuxTel storage container until they are needed next.